South America – Chile, May 2017

 Diego Rodriguez Sensei.
 “Need and relevance of a sustainable Leadership in org. of Martial Arts”.
 Isshin Ryu Seishin.
 2013

-And on the other hand, the previous quotes, extracted from the most recent research and reports, show the growing concern that has arisen about the institutional value that Seishinkan has been gaining with greater force.
+And on the other hand, the previous quotes, extracted from the most recent research and reports, show the growing concern that has arisen about the institutional value that Seishinkan has been gaining with greater intensity.

-In addition to preserving the roots of Okinawa’s traditional arts, the central commitment of Seishinkan is to contribute to the integral development of the human being using the Oriental Martial Arts as the main tool due to its high philosophical and formative content, rescued decades ago by the Okinawan masters and preserved until today by thousands of dedicated practitioners around the world.
+In addition to preserving the roots of Okinawa’s traditional arts, the central commitment of Seishinkan Budo School is to contribute to the integral development of the human being using the Oriental Martial Arts as the main tool due to its high philosophical and formative content, rescued decades ago by the Okinawan masters and preserved until today by thousands of dedicated practitioners around the world.

 - Promote the codes and principles of Master Shimabukuro.